CLSherrod/clsherrod.github.io/now.md

 ---
 ## Writing Daily
 - Writing a business thriller fictional book based on past business experience.
-- Write an expat weekly newsletter at [Expat Rebel](https://expatrebel.com).
+- Write a weekly newsletter in a niche
 - Writing occasional business articles here based on what I learn.

 **A few popular articles related to business:**